shyam01hunter/Anomaly-Mod-Hosting/README.md

 This is the GitHub for the OpenBullet Mod, Anomaly (Formerly Paradox Mod).

-All future updates wont be under Paradox
+All future updates will be under Anomaly

 This Mod includes Improvements and Additions to Vanilla OpenBullet.